 I love Science and hold Bachelor of Science Degrees in Chemistry and Biochemistry.
 I could be that nerd that they base TV characters on, though I have excellent communication skills.
 Teaching has always come easily to me, and my students claim to learn well from my flexible teaching styles.
 I can effectively relate the material to students' lives so they can understand it in their own terms.
 If the student doesn't reach the answer on his own, then it won't be meaningful or committed to memory.
 I find a way to lead with questions so the students can feel the small triumphs of answering questions on the road to learning how to solve problems on their own.

-Benedictine College - BS, Chemistry, Biochemistry
+Undergraduate Degree: Benedictine College - Bachelor of Science, Chemistry, Biochemistry

-University of Kansas - MS, Environmental Science
+Graduate Degree: University of Kansas - Master of Science, Environmental Science

 What is your teaching philosophy?